Lost in the Ninth

 #9/2, Mike Mussina, New York Yankees at Boston, Carl Everett (2 out-1 hit total)

-9/3, Aaron Myette, Todd Van Poppel, Joaquin Benoit, Texas at Baltimore, Jerry Hairston, Jr. (0 out-1 hit total)
+9/3, Aaron Myette (ejected before retiring a batter), Todd Van Poppel, Joaquin Benoit, Texas at Baltimore, Jerry Hairston, Jr. (0 out-1 hit total)

 9/4, Ramon Ortiz, Washington vs. St. Louis, Aaron Miles (0 out-2 hits total)